Cinematography Theory 1_2

 By the end of the course the student will be able to:

 Class Attendance and Participation: I expect students to attend all classes.
-Students will read the texts required for each lesson and discuss them in the class.
-Also, students will watch the films assigned (they all will be avaialble).
+Students will read the texts required for each lesson and discuss them in class.
+Also, students will watch the films assigned (they will all be available).
 Lively discussion is expected.
-Students should ask anything that is not clear enough, bring their own ideas, and participate actively in the program of the course.
+Students should ask anything that is not clear enough, bring their own ideas, and participate actively in the program of course.
 Participation and contribution to class discussion will be taken significantly into account in the final grade.
-Excessive unexcused absences result in lowering of the final grade!
-If a student cannot attend the class because of a school-related duty (shooting of film, postproduction etc.), s/he needs to inform a professor ahead.
+Excessive unexcused absences result in a lowering of the final grade!
+If a student cannot attend the class because of a school-related duty (shooting of film, post-production etc.), s/he needs to inform the professor ahead.

-Final Essay: Students themselves will choose the topic for the paper, while focus should be on the cinematography.
-Students may choose any film they wish, just need to inform me ahead, in case the films chosen is not the one we have seen in class.
+Final Essay: Students themselves will choose the topic for the paper, while the focus should be on the cinematography.
+Students may choose any film they wish, just need to inform me ahead of time, in case the film chosen is not the one we have seen in class.
 Papers have to be typed and may be sent via email.
-Due date is not negotiable.
-If a student must request an extension, she/he has to do it before the paper is due.
-All sources (films, books, articles, interviews, websites etc) have to be cited: any time student quotes or paraphrases someone else’s work she/he has to give her/him credit, otherwise it is understood as plagiarism, that is unaceptable and will cause student‘s failing from the assignmnet and may lead to failing from the overall course as well.
+The due date is not negotiable.
+If a student needs to request an extension, they must do so before the paper is due.
+All sources (films, books, articles, interviews, websites etc) have to be cited: any time student quotes or paraphrases someone else’s work she/he has to give her/him credit, otherwise it is understood as plagiarism, that is unacceptable and will cause student‘s failing from the assignment and may lead to failing from the overall course as well.

-The in-class presentation (December-14) is the part of the assignment and makes 5 % of a grade.
-Essay will have 1.400 words (about 5 pages double-spaced) minimum.
-Plagiarism is unacceptable, and if any part of the assignment is plagiarized you will receive a failing grade for the essay and may fail from the overall course.
+The in-class presentations (Dec 2nd + Dec 9th) are part of the assignment and make each 10% of a grade.
+The essay will have a minimum of 1,400 words (approximately 5 pages, double-spaced).
+Plagiarism is unacceptable, and if any part of the assignment is plagiarized, you will receive a failing grade for the essay and may fail the overall course.
 Late submission of the essay will result in an automatic fail on the assignment.
-Due: Dec 21
+Due: Dec 21th

 A student will not write an essay on film s/he has a presentation on.